fraterrisus/walkthroughs/aethus/items.md

 *Variants:* **Nuclear Fuel Rod, Strange Fuel Rod**

-*Where:* Crafted at the manufacturing facility inside Tau.
+*Where:* The first Nuclear Fuel Rod shows up inside the Secure Storage area in Epsilon.
+Later you can craft your own at the manufacturing facility inside Tau.
 If you run the particle accelerator at Iota first, you get *both* 1x Nuclear Fuel Rod and 1x Strange Fuel Rod at the same time.

 *Cost:* The Tau manufacturing process consumes at least 10x [Quarinium Ore](#quarinium-ore) and 2x [Fuel Rod Moulds](#fuel-rod-mould).
 The Iota particle accelerator consumes an additional 5x [Quarinium Ore](#quarinium-ore) and 10x [Strange Ore Chunks](#strange-ore-chunk).
 See the [walkthrough](/aethus/#magma-rifts-tau) for details on the process.

+Broadly speaking, the way you use Fuel Rods is by combining them with a [Fuel Rod Housing] to make an [RTG Core](#rtg).

+The core you make from the **Nuclear Fuel Rod** in the cage at Epsilon is used to repair the reactor in Lambda, which stops it from leaking radiation all over the place (and you).

-You must make one **Strange Fuel Rod** in order to beat the game.
-You can make as many **Nuclear Fuel Rods** as you want, but the only use for them is to construct [RTGs](#rtg), and in all honestly you need no more than one or two of those (beyond the one you get for free towards the start of the game).
-On the other hand, there is no other use for Quarinium Ore, so go nuts.
+Later, when you reach Tau, you can use **Nuclear** or **Strange Fuel Rods** to construct your own [RTGs](#rtg) to power your base, and in all honesty you need no more than one or two of those (beyond the one you get for free at the start of the game).
+On the other hand, there is no other use for [Quarinium Ore], so go nuts.

+You will, however, need at least one spare **Strange Fuel Rod** that you haven't converted into an RTG in order to reactivate the flying drone that takes you to the endgame facility.

+**Nuclear Fuel Rods** are also required to activate [Coolant Hypercompressors](#buildkit).

 {% endaethusitem %}
 {% aethusitem 'Fuel Rod Housing' %}